 05 Dec Wannon and Nigretta Falls | Southern Grampians

-Located in The Southern Grampians shire, approximately 20 kms from Hamilton are two close-by waterfalls.
-We set out to visit the falls with our Mavic Pro.
+Located in The Southern Grampians shire, approximately 20 kms from Hamilton are two close-by waterfalls, Wannon Falls and Nigretta Falls.
+We set out to visit them both with our Mavic Pro.
 Find our first drone video below!

 A ten minute drive from Wannon Falls is Nigretta Falls.
 Also fed by the Wannon river, these falls have several streams that flow over jagged rocks.
 Nigretta Falls can be viewed from the top viewing platform or from the base, accessed by a set of stairs.